1990 United States Senate election in Illinois

 The 1990 United States Senate election in Illinois was held on November 6, 1990.
 Incumbent Democratic U.S. Senator Paul Simon sought re-election to a second term in office.
 Simon was opposed by Republican nominee Lynn Morley Martin, a U.S. Congresswoman from Illinois's 16th congressional district, whom he easily defeated to win a second and final term in the Senate.
+Martin carried only two counties, Edwards and McHenry.

 Primaries were held March 20, 1990.

 Background

 The primaries and general elections coincided with those for House, as well as those for state offices.

 For the primaries, turnout was 23.02%, with 1,384,324 votes cast.
 For the general election, turnout was 53.90%, with 3,251,005 votes cast.